 The Hotel is a significant part of Delray Beach history because it mirrors historical, cultural and social changes, including segregation and integration, musical trends in the county, and social trends such as the various kinds of employment.
 The LaFrance served as not only a place where African Americans could stay, but was also a place where they felt comfortable, which was equally important during those times.
 A number of chauffeurs and waiters, as well as famous entertainers and civil rights figures, took rooms at the hotel.

 In an effort to preserve history, the structure was purchased by the Delray Beach Community Redevelopment Agency in 2004.
 It has since been reincarnated as an apartment building that serves Delray Beach low-income seniors.
 The CRA renovated the original structure and added a second structure, which provided another 14 residential units.
-The Apartments sit on the original site on Northwest Fourth Avenue in the West Settler’s Historic District of Delray Beach.
+The Apartments sit on the original site at 140 NW 4th Avenue, Delray Beach in the West Settler’s Historic District.

 Renovating and repurposing the hotel’s history was important for the CRA because the purpose of the CRA is to revitalize the physical environment and the economy of the Community Redevelopment Area.
 The CRA’s activities are designed to solve the underlying problems of slum and blighted conditions through planning, redevelopment, historic preservation, economic development and affordable housing so that the tax base can be protected and enhanced by these mutually supportive activities.
 Additionally, the CRA was able to work with the Spady Cultural Heritage Museum to preserve and promote the Apartments’ history.